-US stock futures pause after rally
+US stocks trade mixed after rally

 |NASDAQ COMPOSITE INDEX

+Wall Street rallied in the last session on the U.S. decision to give Chinese telecom giant Huawei another 90 days to buy equipment from American suppliers.

-In Europe, France's CAC traded flat, while Germany's DAX inched was down nearly 0.2 percent and Britain's FTSE 100 rose 0.4 percent.
+In Europe, Germany's DAX and France's CAC traded lower by 0.4 percent.
+London's FTSE was down 0.7 percent.

 In Asia, Japan's Nikkei 225 gained 0.6 percent, Hong Kong's Hang Seng lost 0.2 percent and China's Shanghai Composite was down 0.1 percent.